 To address this, the Nature Center needs a space that offers visitors and students a greater opportunity to view the bison on its native land.
 The herd is the only one of its kind in North Texas, making it more important than ever to offer more opportunities to experience and learn about this historic mammal.
 The Nature Center, along with the Friends, has long discussed creating a space for visitors and school groups to view the bison eight months out of the year.

 The Friends and the Nature Center recently met to try to develop the best space for this purpose.
-The resulting concept is two viewing platforms overlooking the East and Northeast pastures.
-The first platform visitors will encounter from the parking lot will be 10 feet by 10 feet and stand four feet high.
-The second platform will be 30 feet by 20 feet, with a height of 11 feet, six inches.
-The native trees located on the site of the second platform will be incorporated into the design to create a natural canopy of shade.
+The resulting concept is two viewing decks overlooking the East and Northeast pastures.
+The first deck visitors will encounter from the parking lot will be 10 feet by 10 feet and stand four feet high.
+The second deck will be 30 feet by 20 feet, with a height of 11 feet, six inches.
+The native trees located on the site of the second deck will be incorporated into the design to create a natural canopy of shade.

-The $450,000 project is made possible through the generosity of the Ryan Foundation and H-E-B. Keep an eye out!
-Construction may begin as soon as March!
+The $450,000 project is made possible through the generosity of the Ryan Foundation and H-E-B. Watch for project updates soon!